Saarbrücken: Infrastructure

+The city is served by Saarbrücken Airport (SCN).
+However, the airport only provides direct routes to limited destinations.
+The nearest larger international airport is Frankfurt Airport, located 169 km north east of the city centre.

-The city is served by Saarbrücken Airport (SCN), and since June 2007 ICE high speed train services along the LGV Est line provide high speed connections to Paris from Saarbrücken Hauptbahnhof.
+Since June 2007, ICE high speed train services along the LGV Est line provide high speed connections to Paris from Saarbrücken Hauptbahnhof.
 Saarbrücken's Saarbahn (modelled on the Karlsruhe model light rail) crosses the French–German border, connecting to the French city of Sarreguemines.

 Science and education

 Saarbrücken is also the home of the main campus of Saarland University (Universität des Saarlandes).
 There are several research institutes and centres on or near the campus, including: